 - Roll the patient to one side, then place a half rolled-up slide sheet or draw sheet against the person's back.

 - Roll the patient onto the sheet and spread the sheet out flat under the person.

 - Make sure the head, shoulders, and hips are on the sheet.

 The goal is to pull, not lift, the patient toward the head of the bed.
 The 2 people moving the patient should stand on opposite sides of the bed.
 To pull the person up both people should:

-- Grab the slide sheet or draw sheet on the side of the bed closest to you.
+- Grab the slide sheet or draw sheet at the patients upper back and hips on the side of the bed closest to you.

-If using a slide sheet, remove it when you are done.
+If using a slide sheet, make sure to remove it when you are done.